You want smart political talk without the meltdowns?

 The so-called intelligence leadership happens to have a two-page document about which we know nothing, which alleges Trump might have done something which they cannot define.

-And apparently, in the only specific fact which has shown up, the Trump staff person who is allegedly in Prague meeting with Russians, has never been to Prague, has never been in Czechoslovakia, has never been in Eastern Europe.
+And apparently, in the only specific fact which has shown up, the Trump staff person who is allegedly in Prague meeting with Russians has never been to Prague, has never been in Czechoslovakia, has never been in Eastern Europe.

-Now, how hard was it for the CIA, the FBI, the NSA, somebody, to call this guy and ask him.
+Now, how hard was it for the CIA, the FBI, the NSA, somebody to call this guy and ask him?

-Oh, you're not talking about fake news.
+You know, I'm talking about fake news.

 But the old word for fake news, of course, is propaganda.